anime-tavern/php-attribute-router/README.md

-# PHP Attribute Router for Apache
+# PHP MVC Attribute Router for Apache
 Since the introduction of attribute decorators in PHP 8, it is now possible to create a routing system with simple method decorations.
 Further, you can do this in existing server setups that use Apache.
 It is also possible to do this in stand-alone PHP quite easily (such as Swoole).

 ## Routing